Appdynamics/ConfigMyApp-docs/docs/ucsdashboard.md

 Refer to the <a href="https://docs.appdynamics.com/display/latest/Create+Analytics+Metrics+From+Scheduled+Queries"> Create Analytics Metrics From Scheduled Queries</a> documentation for details on how to do this.

+# Create Analytics Health Rules
+Create health rules from the scheduled queries in the previous section.
+You may use the AppDynamcis Config Exporter tool to import the health rueles from this file into your controller.
+Config Exporter no longer works from Controller version 4.5.12 and latest so your mileage may differ depending on your controller version.
+The other alternative is to manaully create the health rules.
+Using these names:

 # Monitor the monitor